tanuj1811/damn_dsa/CONTRIBUTING.md

 (5) what special algorithms were used, if any, and <br>
 (6) acknowledge outside sources for ideas and algorithms. <br>
 <hr>

+## Steps For Contribution

+    1. Fork this repo
+    2. Star this repo
+    3. Build Successfully on Local Machine
+    4. Commit the code
+    5. Make pull request